hsnaydd/buttono/CONTRIBUTING.md

 # Contributing to Buttono

-First, thank you for considering contributing to buttono!
+First, thank you for considering contributing to Buttono!
 It's people like you that make the open source community such a great community!

 Please take a moment to review this document in order to make the contribution process easy and effective for everyone involved.